 If you would like more information on interceptive orthodontics, please contact us or schedule an appointment for a consultation.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Interceptive Orthodontics: Timely Intervention can make Treatment Easier.”

-If you would like more information about tooth restoration, please contact us or schedule an appointment for a consultation.
-You can learn more by reading the Dear Doctor magazine article “Crowns & Bridgework.”
+If you would like more information on caring for your dental restoration, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Oral Hygiene for Fixed Bridgework.”